h12w/sej/README.md

- offset    | the position of the message in the queue timestamp | the timestamp represented in nanoseconds since Unix Epoch type      | an int8 value that could be used to indicate the type of the message size      | the size of the message, allowing reading both forward and backward message   | the encoded message
+ offset    | the position of the message in the queue timestamp | the timestamp represented in nanoseconds since Unix Epoch type      | an int8 value that could be used to indicate the type of the message key       | the encoded key value     | the encoded value size      | the size of the whole message including itself, allowing reading backward